Skip to content

 Transforming over the centuries, it became a royal residence in the 14th century under Charles V.

 The museum we know today began to take shape in 1793, during the French Revolution.
-With the Royal Collection as its foundation, the museum opened its doors to the public, symbolising a new era where art and culture were accessible to all, not just the elite.
+With the Royal Collection as its foundation, the museum opened its doors to the public, symbolizing a new era where art and culture were accessible to all, not just the elite.

 As the collections grew, so did the museum, with major additions like the iconic glass pyramid, designed by I.M.
 Pei and inaugurated in 1989, serving as a dazzling entrance.